-If selected, Highland Capital Management Tower Scholars will be invited to enroll in the 15 credit-hour minor in Public Policy and International Affairs (PPIA).
+Highland Capital Management Tower Scholars are required to enroll in the 15 credit-hour minor in Public Policy and International Affairs (PPIA).

 - Gateway to Global Policymaking (PPIA 2380)